 He’s like, $151,269.27.
 I’m like, “What the heck?”
 So he won the bid, he comes up to me after the auction and he hands me a card and he says, “Do you want to buy this house?”
 I said, “Well, not anymore dude.
 You just ate up all my money.
 No way.”
 Well, we ended up chatting a little bit and I told him I was a broker, just casual conversation.
 It turns out, he was like the vice president of this bank in Ohio, like a mom and pop operation type thing, I don’t know if it was family owned or whatever but he had some properties in foreclosure and we developed a relationship.

 I kind of became like his little mini boots on the ground.
 He took me out to lunch once or twice and he says, “Hey, can you go check out this one?”
 Call me on a random Wednesday, “Do you have an opportunity to check out this property in the next few days?
 It’s going to be going up for auction two months from now,” or whatever.
 I kind of did a little bit of that work for him, taking some photos and, you know, it turned into like BPO’s and then one of those properties that he acquired or the bank took back, he asked if I would list.
-I said, “Of course,” an I had no idea what REO was or how that really worked but I distinctly remember breaking into the first house myself like with a screw driver and a drill and the police getting called on me and all that fun stuff.
+If you want to get the best stock photography I recommend checking eyeem.com site. said, “Of course,” an I had no idea what REO was or how that really worked but I distinctly remember breaking into the first house myself like with a screw driver and a drill and the police getting called on me and all that fun stuff.

 Luckily I had some paperwork from this guy saying that I was the broker so I didn’t get in trouble.
 That’s honestly what started it.
 That really appealed to me because I felt like, and again, now looking back maybe not the greatest opportunity as an investor but I felt like, “Wow, now I’ve got a contact with the bank, how could I go wrong?
 Because I might be able to buy this houses directly from the bank before they even get on the MLS, right?”